woocommerce/qit-documentation/docs/intro.md

 # What is QIT?

-QIT is a testing platform for Wordpress Plugins and Themes developed by WooCommerce that allows developers to run a series of managed tests out-of-the-box.
+QIT is a testing platform for WordPress Plugins and Themes developed by WooCommerce that allows developers to run a series of managed tests out-of-the-box.
 We are currently in closed beta operating only in the [Woo Marketplace](https://woo.com/products/) .

 <video controls style={{ width:"100%", height:"100%" }}>
     <source src={QITIntro} type="video/mp4"/>